Small Groups Registration

 Rooting the vision

-With the help of my team lead and the information provided by the company's instructional team, we first began mapping the user journey and reorganizing the registration process into clear, sequential sections:
+With the help of my team lead, the interview's findings and the information provided by the company's instructional team, we first began mapping the user journey and reorganizing the registration process into clear, sequential sections:

 01